 During lockdown the groups have moved to online sessions via video call or telephone with useful follow up emails summarising the information learnt.
 Learning how to use Zoom is now a frequent topic!

-Are you interested in funding projects with a strong focus on education?
-Find out more about being a funding projects on ActionFunder here
+Are you interested in funding projects and community groups with a strong focus on education?
+Find out more about funding projects on ActionFunder here.